 Those with previous depressive symptoms are the most at risk.
 Depressive symptoms are associated with a variety of consequences such as poor GPA, attrition, less satisfying relationships, and poor coping skills.
 Studies have shown that the first year of college is when the most psychological problems surface and when the highest levels of distress are typically reported.

 The higher the rates of drug and alcohol abuse and depression indicate a high rate of comorbidity between the two issues.
-College students with increased depressive symptoms report increased rates of drug and alcohol abuse.
+College students with increased depressive symptoms report increased rates of drug and alcohol consumption.

 While there are several studies that have not found differences in alcohol consumption rates between depressed and non-depressed college students, others have revealed that individuals experiencing problems like depression, have a greater likelihood in engaging in drug and alcohol abuse as a mood stabilizer.